afcarl/analysis-intern-test/README.md

 ## Questions

 1: Looking at the question_1.sql file, you'll find 3 tables: transaction_type, status_type, and transactions.
-Using the transactions table and the information provided in the lookups, please answer the following question: Calculate the average time between a customer's second to last to purchase and the cancellation of their account.
+Using the transactions table and the information provided in the lookups, please answer the following question: Calculate the average time between a customer's second to last purchase and the cancellation of their account.

 The python code below might help make the sql data more accessible: